 Add the 7-Up and stir just until incorporated.
 Do not "beat."
 Loose is good.

 Using a spatula or large spoon and not yours hands, scrape the mixture into a blob onto a well-floured board.
 Sprinkle the top with a bit more Bisquick.
 Dough will be wet and sticky but very light and soft.
 DO NOT KNEAD THE DOUGH!
-Instead, gently pat to bring it together to form a one-inch circle.
+Instead, gently pat to bring it together to form a circle one-inch thick.
 Cut biscuits using a floured biscuit cutter.
 Gently dust off each biscuit before placing into pan.

 Bake at 420 - 425 degrees Fahrenheit 20-25 minutes.
 Allow to cool 5-10 minutes before eating.